-Sasha Kaoru Zamler-Carhart (they/them) is a singer, writer, medievalist, and composer/designer.
+Tis Kaoru Zamler-Carhart (they/them) is a singer, writer, medievalist, and composer/designer.

 Several composers have written operas and song cycles for their voice: Jason Cady, Andrew Noseworthy, Samn Johnson, Kyle Tieman-Strauss.
 They are also the vocalist of the improv band Zamler-Carhart Rauh Greenberg.
-The band's new album "Mots Ricos" is coming out with CCR/Naxos.
-Their latest Afro-Medieval textile project reimagined 5th-century Ostrogoth cloaks in chitenge fabric in Lusaka, Zambia.
+The band's new album "Mots Ricos" is published by CCR/Naxos.
+Their latest Afro-Medieval textile project reimagined 5th-century Ostrogoth cloaks in chitenge fabric in Lusaka, Zambia,

 They hold a JD from Stanford Law School, an MA in linguistics from Stanford University, an MMus in composition from University of London (Royal Holloway), a Diploma in composition from the Royal Conservatoire The Hague, and a double major BA in linguistics and philosophy from Stanford University.